JotaRodriguez/UIL---Layers-RNAs-/README.md

 # UIL---Layers-RNAs-
-This is an interface to modify the values of neural networks elaborated in the toolkit Layers for neural networks
+This is an interface to modify the values of neural networks elaborated in the toolkit <a href="https://github.com/RParedesPalacios/Layers">Layers</a> for neural networks